abapGit/docs.abapgit.org/docs/collections/_development/file-formats.md

 ---
-title: Object File Formats
+title: File Formats
+category: serializers
-order: 40
+order: 30
 ---

 All files for an object are located in the same folder, each folder corresponds to a package.
-Subpackages are organized under parent packages(directories) according to the logic described in [http://docs.abapgit.org/ref-dot-abapgit.html](http://docs.abapgit.org/ref-dot-abapgit.html)
+Subpackages are organized under parent packages(directories) according to the logic described in the [Repository Settings](settings-dot-abapgit.html)

 # CLAS
 Files corresponding to the editable parts in source based class builder or ABAP in Eclipse: